Colorful Four Season Plant for Portland Residential Landscape Designs

 People prune it wrong and then it’s so ugly they remove them – this is so easy to avoid.

-It’s not a successful shade plant and will look leggy and sparse in the shade.
+Many varieties require a lot of sun and will look leggy and sparse in the shade.
 They will look so bad they will be removed.
+Some varieties will take more shade so you have to know which is which.
+Best practice is to plant in at least 4 hours of strong sun.

 People think Nandina is drought tolerant and they don’t water it in the summer……….this ends badly.